fenixkz/rl_journey/Lesson 2/theory.md

 This loss is a Euclidean distance between two points in the state-action space.
 First point is our current estimate of Q-value for some $(s, a)$ coordinates.
 And the second point is the update estimate using newly generated data sample.
 By trying to minimize this distance we are moving our estimate towards the new updated estimate.
 And by doing it iteratively, we will converge towards the optimal Q-values.

 So the intuition behind Deep Q-Learning is exactly the same as in vanilla Q-learning.
 We play the episode, at each time step we collect `<s, a, r, s'>` samples.
 We calculate the new estimate for $Q(s,a)$ using newly experienced data.
-Our update Q-value is then compared with what the neural network has estimated via L2 loss.
+Our updated Q-value is then compared with what the neural network has estimated via L2 loss.
 Then this loss is backpropagated to update the weights, such that in the future the network would improve its estimate towards the updated version.
 And this is repeated many times.

 So, this is the first approach and you know what?
 It did not work!
 I know I know; so many words and it does not work in the end.
 Let's think why?